Skip to main content

 MK-677 Oral growth hormone secretagogue.
 Supports growth hormone and IGF-1 levels, potentially aiding sleep and recovery, which are vital for cognitive performance.

 Other targeted peptides also hold promise for systemic support that can indirectly benefit cognitive function.
 Pentadeca Arginate (PDA), for example, is utilized for its role in tissue repair, healing processes, and modulating inflammation.
-Given that chronic inflammation can negatively impact and cognitive function, agents that support anti-inflammatory pathways can contribute to a more favorable environment for cognitive resilience.
+Given that chronic inflammation can negatively impact brain health and cognitive function, agents that support anti-inflammatory pathways can contribute to a more favorable environment for cognitive resilience.

 The application of these protocols is always guided by a comprehensive assessment of an individual’s biochemical profile, symptoms, and health objectives.
 The aim is to create a synergistic effect, where each component of the protocol works in concert to restore systemic balance and support the body’s innate capacity for optimal function, including the intricate processes of the mind.